sudhandeveloper/sudharshan-technical-test-project/README.md

-to run back end use
+To run back end use
-npm run server the server will run on local host 3001
+npm run { server the server } will run on local host 3001